harness/ff-react-client-sdk/README.md

 ### `useFeatureFlagsLoading`

-The `useFeatureFlagsLoading` hook returns a boolean value indicating whether or not the SDK is currently loading Flags from the server.
+The `useFeatureFlagsLoading` hook returns a boolean value indicating whether the SDK is currently loading Flags from the server.

 ```typescript jsx